secureCodeBox/documentation/docs/architecture/index.md

 As of **Feb, 2021, the highest priorities for the next 12 months** are:

-- Finalize a new kubernetes *autodiscovery* service which is capable of generating new secureCodeBox Scans based on existing or newly spawned kubernetes resources.
+- Finalize a new Kubernetes *autodiscovery* service, which is capable of generating new secureCodeBox Scans based on existing or newly spawned Kubernetes resources.
-- Finalize the deep integration with the OWASP DefectDojo Project, as a building block for security finding analytics
+- Finalize the deep integration with the OWASP DefectDojo Project, as a building block for security finding analytics.
-- Implement a  secureCodeBox UI to visualize the security scan findings as an alternative to OWASP DefectDojo and Kibana (ELK Stack)
+- Implement a  secureCodeBox UI to visualize the security scan findings as an alternative to OWASP DefectDojo and Kibana (ELK Stack).
-- Integrate new Cloud specific security scanners for AWS, GCP, Azure, DigitalOcean
+- Integrate new Cloud-specific security scanners for AWS, GCP, Azure, DigitalOcean.

 ## Conventions Used in this Documentation